 Step 2 – Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file to be submitted, then click the Upload button.

 Step 3 – Entering Submission’s Metadata: In this step, detail authors metadata should be entered including the marked corresponding author.
 After that, manuscript title and abstract must be uploaded by copying the text and paste in the textbox including keywords.

 Step 4 – Uploading Supplementary Files: Supplementary file should be uploaded including Covering/Submission Letter, and Signed Copyright Transfer Agreement Form.
 Therefore, click on Browse button, choose the files, and then click on Upload button.

 Step 5 – Confirming the Submission: Author should final check the uploaded manuscript documents in this step.
-To submit the manuscript to Infinity, click Finish Submission button after the documents are true.
+To submit the manuscript to Kalamatika, click Finish Submission button after the documents are true.
 The corresponding author or the principal contact will receive an acknowledgment by email and will be able to view the submission’s progress through the editorial process by logging in to the journal web address site.

 After this submission, Authors who submit the manuscript will get a confirmation email about the submission.
 Therefore, Authors are able to track their submission status at any time by logging in to the online submission interface.
 The submission tracking includes a status of manuscript review and editorial process.

 Please ensure you provide all relevant editable source files.
 Failing to submit these source files might cause unnecessary delays in the review and production process.